charlesmadjeri/My_RPG/README.md

 The following controls are used in this game:

-- Arrow keys: Move the player character
+- Z, Q, S D: Move the player character
-- Spacebar: Interact with objects or characters
 - I: Open the inventory
-- Escape: Quit the game
+- Escape: Pause the game the game

 ## Contributors